FROM THE BLOG

 When your baby gets his/her first tooth, regular trips to the dentist should begin.
 This helps with the early detection of any dental problems, including decay.
 Most issues, if caught early on, are treatable.

 It is beneficial for children to get to know their local dentist.
-Your oral health professionals at Cabramatta Family Dentist can develop a dental plan for your child based on their needs.
+Your oral health professionals at Cabramatta Dental Care can develop a dental plan for your child based on their needs.

 It’s common to grow up with a ‘fear of the dentist’.
 But it is avoidable.
 Here are a few things that help make your child’s trips to the dentist positive: